theghostbel/theghostbel/README.md

 ## Hi there 👋!
 ### I am Victor Rusakovich, client-side developer from Minsk, Belarus

-* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, which is 5,490 days 📅, 527,040 coffee breaks ☕, 263,520 pizza delivery times 🍕!<!--WORK RANGE:END-->)
+* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, which is 5,491 days 📅, 185 lunar months 🌙, 3 Olympic cycles 🏅!<!--WORK RANGE:END-->)
 * 🌱 I’m currently learning JavaScript
 * 📫 nemiga@gmail.com (please, no spam)
 * [LinkedIn](https://www.linkedin.com/in/theghost/)
-* ⚡ Fun fact: <!--FUN FACT:START-->The largest NFL stadium is the Pontiac Silverdome in Detroit, Michigan.<!--FUN FACT:END-->
+* ⚡ Fun fact: <!--FUN FACT:START-->Your tongue is the only muscle in your body that is attached at only one end.<!--FUN FACT:END-->

 ### FrontEnd conferences and me